 Despite these concerns, afforestation remains a practical tool to address some of our biggest environmental issues.
 While trees take a long time to mature, they are the best natural resource we have to capture carbon, protect fertile land from desertification and flooding, and maintain healthy biodiversity on our planet.

-If you're interested in supporting an afforestation project that is carefully implemented with intention and respect for the land and local communities, consider planting a tree in our Iceland project!
+If you're interested in supporting an afforestation project that is carefully implemented with intention and respect for the land and local communities, consider planting trees with us!

 Meaghan works to share our story far and wide, manages our blog calendar, coordinates with the team on projects + campaigns, and ensures our brand voice is reflected across channels.
 With a background in communications and an education in environmental conservation, she is passionate about leveraging her creativity to help the environment!